fuadalazad/wp-project-manager/readme.txt

 * **[weMail](https://wordpress.org/plugins/wemail/)**: Simplify your email marketing with an all-in-one WordPress tool.
 Design newsletters, subscription forms, and opt-ins to engage your audience easily.

 * **[WP User Frontend](https://wordpress.org/plugins/wp-user-frontend/)**: Enable users to create and manage content from the front-end of your WordPress site.
-Perfect for forms, post submissions, and user dashboards without accessing the backend.
+Excellent for forms, post submissions, and user dashboards without accessing the backend.

 * **[weDocs](https://wordpress.org/plugins/wedocs/)**: Organize and manage your online documentation effortlessly.
 This plugin lets you create a knowledge base, wiki, or document library directly within WordPress.